 Substantially all of the Organization's revenue is derived from services rendered to patients receiving hospice and palliative care.
 It is the Organization's policy to recognize revenues as services are provided to patients.
 Net patient service revenues are the estimated net amounts realizable from patients, third-party payors and others for services rendered, including estimated retroactive adjustments under reimbursement agreements with third-party payors.
-Approximately 95% and 93% of the Organization's net patient service revenue was derived from the Medicare and Medicaid programs for the years ended December 31, 2020 and 2019, respectively.
+Approximately 92% and 95% of the Organization's net patient service revenue was derived from the Medicare and Medicaid programs for the years ended December 31, 2021 and 2020, respectively.

-Provisions for estimated third-party payor settlements have been made in the financial statements for estimated explicit price concessions, representing the difference between the standard charges for services and estimated total payments to be received from third-party payors.
+Provisions for estimated third-party payor settlements have been made in the financial statements for estimated implicit and explicit price concessions, representing the difference between the standard charges for services and estimated total payments to be received from third-party payors.
 These estimates are adjusted in future periods as final settlements are determined.